ibm-cloud-docs/cloud-object-storage/api-reference-buckets.md

 A `GET` request that is sent to the endpoint root returns a list of buckets that are associated with the specified service instance.
 For more information about endpoints, see [Endpoints and storage locations](/docs/cloud-object-storage?topic=cloud-object-storage-endpoints#endpoints).

-Not all operations are supported in Satellite environments.
-For more information, see [supported Satellite APIs](/docs/cloud-object-storage?topic=cloud-object-storage-apis-cos-satellite)
-{: note}

 |Header                    | Type   | Required? | Description
 |--------------------------|--------|-----------|---------------------------------------------------------